Learn how to renew or replace your Commercial Driver License (CDL) if you lost yours or when it’s time to renew.

 What if I'm out of the state?

-You have up to 2 years after surrender to reinstate your CDL without providing proof of training or taking required tests with the exception of the hazmat knowledge test- this test is still required anytime you add, transfer, or renew your license.
+You have up to 2 years after surrender to reinstate your CDL without providing proof of training or taking required tests.
+This doesn't apply to the hazmat knowledge test.
+A knowledge test is required anytime you add, transfer, or renew your license.

 When you return to Washington, make an appointment at a driver licensing office to reinstate your CDL.